15 Best Whiteboard Explainer Videos & Animation Examples (2025)

 To create this type of whiteboard cartoon video, you can purchase editable files from platforms like Envato and hire a motion graphics artist to edit them cost-effectively.

-Spigit used this style of whiteboard animation in the above-linked video to highlight a pain point—how thousands of great ideas can get stuck in the pipeline, causing you to lose the opportunity to capitalize on them.
+Spigit used this style of whiteboard animation in the above-linked video to highlight a pain point: how thousands of great ideas can get stuck in the pipeline, preventing you from capitalizing on them.

-The character animation video then introduces Spigit as the ultimate solution to filter the most valuable ideas out of thousands of great ideas.
+The character animation video then introduces Spigit as the ultimate solution for filtering the most valuable ideas from thousands of great ideas.

 Notice how the whiteboard doodling video deviates from the usual whiteboard animation style.